penguinpowernz/audiolan/README.md

 * distributing audio to multiple slave Raspberry Pis
 * play audio from a PC with no speakers attached

+Binaries can be found in the releases section.

 ## Build

 To build, first need to install the Debian packages: